Product Use Cases Pricing Guides Free tools About Book demo Start free trial

 NIS2 Article 21 requires all essential and important entities to implement concrete technical and organisational security measures.
 This checklist makes those requirements actionable — with a direct focus on certificates, TLS, and PKI — and shows exactly which 13 items CertControl covers automatically, and which 7 require your organisation to take a position.

-Applies from: October 2024 (EU member state transposition) · Supervisory authority: your national NIS2 authority · Last updated: May 2026
+EU transposition deadline: October 2024 (national laws vary — Denmark in force since July 2025) · Supervisory authority: your national NIS2 authority · Last updated: June 2026

 ARTICLE 21(2)(a)